• Skip to main content

 If you plan a longer Canada itinerary, you could spend more time on Granville Island.
 In fact, you could spend an entire day at the water park.
 For now, you’ll only have enough time to browse the market and find something to eat.

-The public market mostly contains vendors and merchants selling produce, seafood, baked goods, and various snacks.
-It’s one of the busier areas of the city with many visitors comparing it to Pike’s Market in Seattle.
+The public market is home to vendors and merchants selling produce, seafood, baked goods, and various snacks.
+It’s one of the busier areas of Vancouver.
+Many visitors compare it to Pike Place Market in Seattle.

 Browse the stalls until you find something that looks appetizing.
 If you don’t want to walk and eat, you may be lucky enough to find an open seat at one of the snack bars or small eateries inside the market.